 Why I’m saving my resistor legs

-If you’re trying to have a clean circuit on a breadboard, you probably clip your resistor legs to avoid this unsightly scene:
+If you’re trying to keep a clean circuit on a breadboard, you probably clip your resistor legs to avoid this unsightly scene:

-Now, what to do with the waste?
-At M5, we have e-waste bins around each of the Pi Room stations to easily dispose of clipped resistor legs.
+Now, what do you do with the waste?
+At M5, we have e-waste bins at each Pi Room station for easily disposing of clipped resistor legs.
 However, one man’s trash is another man’s treasure.
-Well, maybe it’s not my treasure, but definitely something useful to my projects nonetheless.
+Well, maybe it’s not exactly my treasure, but it’s definitely something useful for my projects nonetheless.

-Here’s a schematic for a motor controller PCB that uses a Pi Pico for the logic and has some homemade vias:
+Here’s a schematic for a motor controller PCB that uses a Pi Pico for logic and includes some homemade vias:

 Karl Kreuze